How VIG Works

 When you start VIG we will meet with you to understand what you find hard about parenting and what you would like to be different.
 Next, we’ll film you playing or spending time with your child.
 We will then select a few short clips showing you what you’re doing well.
 We will then look together at these clips so you can see what you are doing well as a way of helping you with what you would like to be different.

 - Your VIG guider will meet with you.
-They will talk about VIG with you, answer any questions and plan what you would like to be different/ better.
+They will talk about VIG with you, answer any questions and set some goals.

 - Your VIG guider will come to your home at a time that suits you.
 If you’d prefer to do the filming somewhere else, we can try to make this possible.
 They will take a 10 minute film of you and your child doing an activity together that you both enjoy.